airs-upei/music_data_processing/README.md

 Notes:     353.27    334.03
 </pre>

 **Model 2C** is a further improvement to model 2B.
-From model 2B operations, after the notes have been reordered based on their desceding order durations, we introduce further logic to process the notes:
+From model 2B operations, after the notes have been reordered based on their descending order durations, we introduce further logic to process the notes:

-1. If the shortest duration note is at the beginning of the list, it and the next note are averaged.
+1. If the shortest duration note is at the beginning of the list, the shortest duration note and the next note are averaged.
 The value returned from the average is used to replace the shortest note and the next note.
-2. If shortest duration note is at the end of the list, it and the previous note are averaged, and the value returned from the average is used to replace the shortest note and the note before it.
+2. If shortest duration note is at the end of the list, the shortest duration note and the previous note are averaged, and the value returned from the average is used to replace the shortest note and the note before it.
 3. If it's in the middle, the function finds the note with the maximum duration among its neighbors (left & right), averages them, and removes that note together with that maximum duration.

 **Running Model 2C**

 The core function performing this model operations is `model2C_processDataWithDurationAndAverage` which can found in this path: https://github.com/airs-upei/music_data_processing/blob/main/models/model_2/read_and_process_data_with_durations.R

 The function takes three arguments as input: